- Written by Dr.Mehmet Demircioglu

 - Estimated Reading Time 9 Minutes

 If you feel dizzy, weak, or close to fainting around a hair transplant, sit or lie down immediately and alert the clinic.
 If possible, lie flat with the legs slightly raised.
 If not, sit with the head lowered until the feeling passes.
 Do not try to walk, drive, shower, or travel while the symptom is active.
-Many episodes come from anxiety, fasting, dehydration, standing up too quickly, medication, pain, or a blood pressure change.
-Some episodes need urgent medical attention, especially when dizziness comes with chest pain, shortness of breath, heart racing that does not settle, repeated vomiting, heavy bleeding, confusion, weakness on one side, or a true loss of consciousness.
+A brief lightheaded moment after standing is different from a true blackout, a fall, or dizziness with chest pain, shortness of breath, heart racing that does not settle together with repeated vomiting, heavy bleeding, confusion, weakness on one side, or loss of consciousness.

 The grafts are not the only concern.
-A fall can injure the head, face, teeth, or donor area.
-A fainting episode can also reveal a medical problem that should be checked before the procedure continues or before you leave the clinic.
+A fall can injure the head, face, teeth, donor area, or recipient area.
+Fainting can also reveal a medical problem that needs checking before the procedure continues or before you leave the clinic.

-My approach is cautious without being dramatic.
-First, protect you from falling or traveling while unstable.
-Then protect the grafts, check the likely cause, and adjust the plan when movement is not safe.
+My order is simple.
+First, prevent a fall.
+Then protect the grafts, check the likely cause, and adjust the plan if standing, walking, transfer, or travel is not safe yet.

 Fainting happens when the brain briefly receives too little blood flow.
-Around a hair transplant, this can be triggered by standing after lying still for hours, seeing blood, pain, fear of injections, dehydration, a long procedure, low food intake, medication, or a sudden change in blood pressure.
+Around a hair transplant, the trigger can be standing after lying still for hours, seeing blood, pain, fear of injections, dehydration, a long procedure, low food intake, medication, or a sudden blood pressure change.
 Extra or hidden beta blocker use before hair transplant surgery can also change the dizziness picture.

 Some people feel hot, pale, sweaty, nauseated, shaky, or distant before they faint.
 Others describe a sudden blackout.
-An almost fainting episode matters even when you do not fully lose consciousness, because the fall risk is still real.
+An almost fainting episode still matters because the fall risk is real even if you never fully lose consciousness.
 When nausea appears before dizziness or fainting, nausea after FUE shows what fluids, medicines, and warning signs to report.

 A hair transplant is usually performed with local anesthesia, but the body still goes through a long medical procedure.
 You may be nervous, short on sleep, fasting too strictly, or traveling in a different time zone.
 These details can make an otherwise healthy person feel weak.

-Dizziness needs urgent medical attention when it comes with chest pain, pressure in the chest, shortness of breath, irregular heartbeat, severe headache, confusion, weakness on one side, fainting with injury, repeated collapse, or symptoms that do not settle with rest.
+Dizziness needs urgent medical attention when it comes with chest pain, chest pressure, shortness of breath, irregular heartbeat, severe headache, confusion, weakness on one side, fainting with injury, repeated collapse, speech or movement difficulty, or symptoms that do not settle with rest.

-It also needs more caution when there is heavy bleeding, persistent vomiting, black or grey scalp tissue, fever, severe dehydration, or a known heart condition.
+It also needs more caution when there is heavy bleeding during a period before hair transplant, persistent vomiting, black or grey scalp tissue, fever, severe dehydration, or a known heart condition.
 In those situations, the symptom is no longer only a hair transplant recovery question.

 If you actually faint, you should not be left to walk around alone immediately afterward, and the ride back after FUE should wait until the clinic has judged travel to be safe.
 You need time, observation, and a decision about whether the procedure, hotel transfer, flight, or drive is still safe.

 A first true blackout, fainting with no warning, fainting while lying down, fainting during physical effort, or fainting after even a mild head or face injury should not be treated as an ordinary recovery worry.
-Even if you recover quickly, the clinic needs to decide whether you need local medical assessment.
+Even if you recover quickly, the clinic needs to decide whether local medical assessment is safer.

 Medical judgment matters here.
 Reassurance without checking you can miss a real problem.
 Fear without examination can also create unnecessary panic.
-The safer path is to evaluate the symptom rather than guess.
+The symptom needs evaluation rather than guessing.

 If you start to feel hot, sweaty, pale, nauseated, shaky, or as if your vision is narrowing, say it immediately.
 Do not try to be polite, finish a break, walk to the bathroom alone, or stand because you feel embarrassed.
 If you are already seated or lying in the clinic, call the team from that position instead of getting up to look for someone.